 College is a transition for many students and their families.
 We have included some tips on this page to assist you as you prepare send your student to Pitt.
 New and Transfer Students who have submitted all required deposits and documentation will receive information about summer Pitt-Start programs later this spring.
 Please encourage your student to monitor their Pitt email account; very little – if any – information will be mailed home.

-Most general questions regarding move-in and dining plans can addressed on the Panther Central web site, pc.pitt.edu or by writing email@example.com or calling 412-648-1100.
-You can also access their Chat Line when it is active at pc.pitt.edu.
+Most general questions regarding move-in and dining plans can addressed on the Panther Central web site, or by emailing them at firstname.lastname@example.org or calling 412-648-1100.
+You can also access their Chat Line.

 For questions from a parental perspective, you can always contact Parent and Family Resources at email@example.com or 412-624-8548 from 8:30 a.m. – 4:30 p.m.
 M-F.